render-engine/render-engine/docs/docs/getting-started/layout.md

 ### Adding Pages and Collections

 The page that is created there will generate a file called `index.html` in the output directory.
-That name comes from the class name but can be defined either in the class itself (using the `slug` attribute) or in an markdown file (defined with the `content_path` attribute).
+That name comes from the class name but can be defined either in the class itself (using the `slug` attribute) or in a markdown file (defined with the `content_path` attribute).

 The `template` variable is the name of the template file that will be used to render the page.
 The `title` variable will be passed to the template as `title`.